Last Updated: February 18, 2018

 Liberty vs Japanese Blue Note issues

 Original Blue Note records are generally the best edition for collectors, but can be prohibitively expensive.
 The next best alternative is often a vintage reissue.
 The obvious question for the price-conscious collector is how do these 50 year old Division of Liberty reissues compare sonically with similarly priced vintage Japanese reissues?
 Both sit in the $40 to $50 range.

 The quality of Japan’s King and Toshiba engineering and manufacture is highly regarded, but first, be aware there were two distinct Toshiba reissues – those manufactured for the Japanese market during the Liberty era (LNJ series, Division of Liberty label), and those manufactured from 1983 onwards, after the King Records era, distinguished by facsimile Blue Note labels with US address and regular BN/BNST catalogue numbers.

-The first Toshiba series (LNJ) are outstanding, the equivalent of Liberty originals.
-The later Toshiba are good, but not quite as good as King Records, which are often to be preferred to later Toshiba.
+The first Toshiba series (LNJ) are the best of the Japanese pressings, though still not as strong as the Liberty US pressings.
+The later Toshiba are good, but not quite as good as King Records, which are often to be preferred.

 Reissue Sound Quality

 Sonically, the best are those sourced from an “RVG” stamped master, Van Gelder recorded AND mastered, which sound as fresh as originals, which effectively they are.
 The worst sounding records are those Blue Note reissues which do not have a Van Gelder source master.
 That includes West Coast Liberty reissues, Japanese and European reissues and modern audiophile.